 You can use this on your walls, on a bulletin board, or as part of a door display.

 You can use pool noodles or tube insulation to make these truffula trees.
-Then use colorful pom poms to create the tops.
-Here are the ones we bought for this project on Amazon.
+Then use colorful pom-poms to create the tops.
+Here are the ones we bought for this project.

 Create a pool noodle wall as another sneaky way to get in some science.
 Have students create their own designs for water races.
 This warm-weather activity will be the highlight of the week.